jmcelroy5/Biking-Across-the-US/_posts/2014-08-27-montana-after-glacier.md

 Later on the Wisconsin boys showed up.
 They said they hadn't made it more than 20 miles on their ride to Missoula before two of them got flat tires.
 A chatty lady in a pickup truck offered them a ride then insisted on taking them all the way to town.

-We lounged around outside talking while various characters drifted in an out of the scene: a couchsurfer on a road trip, a girl who was hitchhiking across the US, Bruce's energetic eight-year-old son, a lady who brought us a bowl of raspberries from the garden, and Caleb, a resident of the house who makes a living as a musician.
+We lounged around outside talking while various characters drifted in and out of the scene: a couchsurfer on a road trip, a girl who was hitchhiking across the US, Bruce's energetic eight-year-old son, Bruce's ladyfriend who brought us a bowl of raspberries from the garden, and Caleb, a resident of the house who makes a living as a musician.

-That evening the four of us joined up with two other bike touring guests, a couple from DC, and hit the town.
+That evening the four of us joined up with two other bike touring guests and hit the town.
 We started at a restaurant called the Walking Mustache where we enjoyed live music by an impressive solo guitarist and drinks/appetizers at happy hour prices that the manager had extended past happy hour just for us.
 Our conversation ranged freely and deeply, and I found myself laughing more than I had in a while.

 We hit several more bars, taking turn buying pitchers of beer for the group.
 At one noisy, crowded bar we made some new friends, two guys who worked on a permaculture farm in Missoula and dressed in a style I can only describe as Amish chic.
 Jeremiah raved to them about our warmshowers host and the communal paradise his home represented.
 Before we knew it, the night had passed by in a blur and the whole crew, including our two new friends, were headed back to crash on Bruce's lawn.